 A process of fiscal consolidation is currently under way, with the goal of keeping the government deficit below 3% of GDP.
 Other programs include a restructuring of the Austrian banking system to reduce the risk it poses to the national economy.
-Future burdens may rise from the ever-more-significant redistribution of resources to the generation of people 50 years old and above, a trend that clouds the outlook for the young generation and the future of Austria's economy more generally.
+Future burdens may rise from the ever-more-significant redistribution of resources to the generation of people 50 years old and above (to the disadvantage of the younger generations), a trend that clouds the outlook for the young generation and the future of Austria's economy more generally.